teambit/docs/docs/workspace/06-variants.md

 ## Managing multiple variants

-You can define as many variants as you need in your workspace.
-By default, Bit finds the most specific `variant` that should be applied for a component.
+You can define as many variants as you need in your workspace, at whatever level of the workspace filesystem.

 ```json
 {